For best experience please turn on javascript and use a modern browser!

 You can find all info about the eligibility, deadlines and the lottery on these pages:

 • 5.
-Meet and Greet (optional) - 20 June
+Meet and Greet (optional)

 You can only start with the programme after we receive and verify all of your original and/or certified documents.

 What is a certified copy: A certified copy is an official copy of the original document with an original stamp and signature of a representative of your home institution or a notary.
 This is therefore not the same as a photocopy of a certified document.
 Please do not send us the original documents as we are not responsible in case any documents get lost in the process.
-We are not able to return you the documents sent to us.
+We are not able to return the documents you have sent to us.

 How: Transcripts, diplomas and Graduation Statements (if applicable) in any language other than English, Dutch, French or German should be submitted in their original language along with an official translation made by a sworn translator.
 Your conditional offer will specify which documents to send in and state the deadline for submission.
 Certified documents can be sent to the following address: